leadedge/SpoutControls/README.md

 Example controlled Senders for Openframeworks, Cinder and Processing can be used a guide for developing others.

-Credit to Eric Medine who came up with the idea.
+Credit to Eric Medine - http://ericmedine.com/ - who came up with the idea.

+Introduction video by Eric : https://vimeo.com/136557785

 SpoutControls is licenced using the GNU Lesser General Public License.